Calif. Democrat Encourages Supporters To Harass Trump Administration Officials

 (CNN) — Rep. Maxine Waters called on her supporters to publicly confront and harass members of the Trump administration in response to the “zero tolerance” policy that led to the separation of families at the border.

 The California Democrat and vehement critic of President Donald Trump made the comments on Saturday, first at a rally in Los Angeles and later in a television interview.
+The comments, which come after several Trump administration officials have been recently protested at restaurants, have raised fresh questions about the state of American political discourse and were seized on by Trump for political gain.

 “Let’s make sure we show up wherever we have to show up.
 And if you see anybody from that Cabinet in a restaurant, in a department store, at a gasoline station, you get out and you create a crowd.
 And you push back on them.
 And you tell them they’re not welcome anymore, anywhere.
 We’ve got to get the children connected to their parents,” Waters said at the Wilshire Federal Building, according to video of the event.